pushy/pushy.github.com/api/notification.markdown

 `POST`

 **Parameters:**
-* `devices`.
+* `tokens`.
 Required if not using `aliases`.
 Array of device tokens in [Rails Array Format](/docs/rails-array.html) that the push notification will be sent to.
 * `aliases`.
 Required if not using `devices`.
 Array of device aliases in [Rails Array Format](/docs/rails-array.html) that will automatically be mapped to a registered device token.
 The notification will be sent to those mapped device tokens.
 * `alert`.
 Optional.
 String of the alert text to show on the device's screen as part of the Push Notification.
 * `sound`.
 Optional.
 String of the name of the sound file to play as part of the Push Notification.
 Must be inside of the main bundle.